Updated: 2020-08-06 by

 How Obamacare May Affect You at Tax Time

 As a self-employed person, chances are good that your income rises and falls from year to year.
 If that happens, your eligibility for cost-saving subsidies will change, too.

 When you apply for coverage at GetCoveredNJ, you’ll estimate your annual income, then your eligibility for subsidies will be calculated automatically.
 As your income rises, your eligibility declines.
 If you underestimate your income during the application process, you may end up owing money to the IRS when you file your taxes.
 Overestimate, and you may get money back.
 Don't make your estimation casually.
 If you do, you could end up with an unpleasant surprise when your file your next tax return.

 You may also be interested in:

-Learn where New Jersey residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.
+Where to go in New Jersey to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

-Four things New Jersey residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Essential facts about the Affordable Care Act (ACA or Obamacare) in New Jersey, including whether you must get health insurance, how much it will cost, and how you can save money.